July 1, 2019, Aging and Disability Services Division (ADSD) received

 - Statewide/All Other Areas (888) 729-0571

-If an older person is in immediate danger, the local police, sheriff's office or emergency medical service should be contacted.
-If the older person is not in immediate danger, the report should be made via one of the designated phone numbers.
+If a vulnerable adult is in immediate danger, the local police, sheriff's office or emergency medical service should be contacted.
+If the person is not in immediate danger, the report should be made via one of the designated phone numbers.

-Please do not send a report of elder abandonment, abuse, neglect, exploitation or isolation to the Aging and Disability Services Division email address, as it may not be acted on promptly.
+Please do not send reports of abuse, neglect, exploitation, isolation or abandonment to the Aging and Disability Services Division email address, as it may not be acted on promptly.